rails/rails/guides/source/active_record_encryption.md

 config.active_record.encryption.key_provider = ActiveRecord::Encryption::DerivedSecretKeyProvider.new(["some passwords", "to derive keys from. ", "These should be in", "credentials"])
 ```

-NOTE: By default, `active_record.encryption` configures a `DerivedSecretKeyProvider` with the keys defined in `active_record.encryption.master_key`.
+NOTE: By default, `active_record.encryption` configures a `DerivedSecretKeyProvider` with the keys defined in `active_record.encryption.primary_key`.

 #### EnvelopeEncryptionKeyProvider

 Implements a simple [envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping) strategy:

 - It generates a random key for each data-encryption operation
-- It stores the data-key with the data itself, encrypted with a master key defined in the credential `active_record.encryption.master_key`.
+- It stores the data-key with the data itself, encrypted with a primary key defined in the credential `active_record.encryption.primary_key`.

 You can configure by adding this to your `application.rb`: